 Vaginal vault prolapse often occurs with another pelvic organ prolapse.
 So tell your doctor about other symptoms you may be having.
 If your doctor finds the prolapse of other pelvic organs during your pelvic exam, that problem may also be repaired during surgery.

 Your doctor may examine while you have a pessary in your vagina.
 This exam will help him, or her see if urinary incontinence would be a problem after surgery.
 If the review shows that urinary incontinence will be a problem, another operation can be done at the same time to fix the problem.
+Are you searching for Gynecology Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 There are many surgical ways to fix a vaginal vault prolapse.
 The kind of surgery you have will depend on the doctor performing it, where you have it done, and your unique health situation.
 Experts disagree about which surgery gives patients the best results.